haessar/blog/content/posts/data-from-apis-parsing-data-science.md

 # Setting up

 We are going to be using the [TfL Unified API](https://api-portal.tfl.gov.uk/) as a running example.
 To gain access to this API you will need to register for an application key, which consists of an `app_id` and `app_key`.
-For this TfL API, response types are documented using OpenAPI 3 specifications - a relatively rare but helpful fact which in the contet of this guide we ignore[^openapi].
+For this TfL API, response types are documented using OpenAPI 3 specifications - a relatively rare but helpful fact which in the context of this guide we ignore[^openapi].

 # URL structures with `yarl`